fossabot/Enceladus-API/README.md

 \* No authentication is required for accessing most data.
 Must be authenticated as a _global admin_ in order to access refresh tokens.

+## Authentication flow

+To authenticate a user,
+you should make a GET request to `/oauth`, with the URL parameter `callback`.
+The callback provided will be called with a URL parameter `token` upon success.
+That token contains the user's reddit username, and should be passed in the headers to authenticate the user for the appropriate endpoints.

 ## Policy on breaking changes